sedeepaksharma/react-native-background-upload/README.md

 ## Gratitude

+Thanks to:
-Thanks to https://github.com/Vydia/react-native-background-upload and https://github.com/cristianoccazinsp/react-native-background-upload to provide the main code and ideas.
+- https://github.com/Vydia/react-native-background-upload to provide the main code.
+- https://github.com/cristianoccazinsp/react-native-background-upload to provide background upload support in iOS.